snwagner777/EconomyPlumbing/replit.md

 - **If you need a phone number, ASK the user for it**
 - Never use placeholder phone numbers in production code
 - Never hardcode phone numbers (e.g., (512) 877-8234, (512) 368-9159, etc.)
-- Fallback/default phones in server code MUST be real business numbers provided by user
+- Fallback/default phones in server code MUST be real business numbers provided by user via environment variables
 - All phone numbers displayed to users must come from:
   1. Database tracking_numbers table (preferred - allows dynamic tracking)
-  2. Environment variables set by user
+  2. Environment variables (NEXT_PUBLIC_DEFAULT_AUSTIN_PHONE, NEXT_PUBLIC_DEFAULT_MARBLE_FALLS_PHONE)
   3. User input via admin panel
+- Server-side ultimate fallbacks: `server/lib/phoneNumbers.ts` uses environment variables, logs errors if not set
+- Client components: Should receive phone config from server via props; use "Loading..." fallback if not provided
 - Exception: Test data and documentation can use (512) 555-XXXX format ONLY

 **CRITICAL RULE: Always check existing functionality before creating new pages/features**